Skip to content

 In the first request the wallet asks the mint for a quote for a request it wants paid by the mint and the unit the wallet would like to spend as inputs.
 The mint responds with a quote that includes a quote id and an amount the mint demands in the requested unit.
 For the method bolt11, the mint includes a fee_reserve field indicating the reserve fee for a Lightning payment.

-In the second request, the wallet includes the quote id and provides inputs that sum up to amount+fee_reserve in the first response.
+In the second request, the wallet includes the quote id and provides inputs that sum up to amount+fee+fee_reserve in the first response where fee is calculated from the keyset's input_fee_ppk as described in NUT-02.
 For the method bolt11, the wallet can also include outputs in order for the mint to return overpaid Lightning fees (see NUT-08).
 The mint responds with a payment state.
 If the state is "PAID" the response includes a payment_preimage as a proof of payment.
 If the request included outputs, the mint may respond with change for the overpaid fees (see NUT-08).

 We limit this document to mint quotes of unit="sat" and method="bolt11" which requests a bolt11 Lightning payment (typically paid by the mint from its Bitcoin reserves) using ecash denominated in Satoshis.